ironcore-dev/metal-operator/docs/api-reference/api.md

 </tr>
 </thead>
 <tbody><tr><td><p>&#34;Off&#34;</p></td>
-<td><p>ServerOffPowerState the system is powered off, although some components may
+<td><p>ServerOffPowerState indicates that the system is powered off, although some components may
-continue to have AUX power such as management controller.</p>
+continue to have auxiliary power such as the management controller.</p>
 </td>
 </tr><tr><td><p>&#34;On&#34;</p></td>
-<td><p>ServerOnPowerState the system is powered on.</p>
+<td><p>ServerOnPowerState indicates that the system is powered on.</p>
 </td>
 </tr><tr><td><p>&#34;Paused&#34;</p></td>
-<td><p>ServerPausedPowerState the system is paused.</p>
+<td><p>ServerPausedPowerState indicates that the system is paused.</p>
 </td>
 </tr><tr><td><p>&#34;PoweringOff&#34;</p></td>
-<td><p>ServerPoweringOffPowerState A temporary state between On and Off.
-The power
+<td><p>ServerPoweringOffPowerState indicates a temporary state between On and Off.
-off action can take time while the OS is in the shutdown process.</p>
+The power off action can take time while the OS is in the shutdown process.</p>
 </td>
 </tr><tr><td><p>&#34;PoweringOn&#34;</p></td>
-<td><p>ServerPoweringOnPowerState A temporary state between Off and On.
-This
+<td><p>ServerPoweringOnPowerState indicates a temporary state between Off and On.
-temporary state can be very short.</p>
+This temporary state can be very short.</p>
 </td>
 </tr></tbody>
 </table>